© GCN

 TrainingPeaks offers a great platform for data nerds to go wild, even if it is definitely not an app that is solely for indoor cycling.
 TrainingPeaks is a software that allows users to set and record training sessions with plenty of metrics to measure progress and fatigue.
 It can take a little bit of practice to get up to speed with all the data on offer but for those looking to monitor their progress.

 The ability to import data from most fitness tracking devices, including Garmin and Apple, directly into a training calendar is hugely appealing to its users.
-Two of the main metrics for tracking progress on training peaks is CTL (Chronic training load) and ALT (Acute training load) that together provide a figure called TSB (Training stress balance) that is an insight into your fitness vs your recovery.
+Two of the main metrics for tracking progress on training peaks is CTL (chronic training load) and ATL (acute training load) that together provide a figure called TSB (training stress balance) which is an insight into your fitness versus your recovery.

 A lot of coaches like to use TrainingPeaks to set training sessions as it has a good coach-to-athlete interface for uploading and analysing training data.
 TrainingPeaks also offers its own training plans based around common athletic goals.